-While they raised a small round of venture capital from a Silicon Valley firm called Draper Fisher Jurvetson.
+To stay afloat they raised a small round of venture capital from a Silicon Valley firm called Draper Fisher Jurvetson.
 On top of providing some much needed cash, this firm also had an idea that would prove very lucrative to Hotmail’s success.
-As this began to happen, Tim Draper, a partner at the aforementioned firm, suggested they include an onramp.
+Tim Draper, a partner at the Draper Fisher Jurvetson, suggested the company include an onramp.
 This came in the form of a small message at the bottom of every email sent by a Hotmail user.

 It was quick and simple, and just said “Get your free email account at Hotmail.”
 The last word was linked back to the site.

-Bhatia and Smith pushed back reflexively, thinking it to be a spammy move, but as they began to run out of options and money, they gave in and tried it.
-What happened next was unexpected.
+Reflexively, Bhatia and Smith pushed back.
+To them it initially felt like a spammy move, but as they began to run out of options and money they gave in.
+What happened next was entirely unexpected.

 In just two short years, Hotmail became far and above the world’s largest email provider, boasting over 30 million members and selling to Microsoft for $400 million.

 Viral Lessons Learned from Hotmail’s Success

-Hotmail was the classic example of viral communication marketing.
-With just one simple line of text with a link, they explained their core value proposition – solving a key need in the market at the time – and an easy method to learn more and sign up.
+Hotmail is the classic example of viral communication marketing.
+With just one simple line of text and a link, they explained their core value proposition, solved a key need in the market at the time, and provided an easy method to learn more and sign up.

-The product then rapidly spread via user-generated communication.
-Users used Hotmail to send emails to other people, many of whom were not using Hotmail, and were using a sub-par tool that they often had to pay for.
-When they received the email from their friend, they saw the branding below their message.
+As a result, Hotmail’s platform rapidly spread via user-generated communication.
+Users used Hotmail to send emails to other people, many of whom were not using Hotmail and instead working with sub-par emailing tools that they often had to pay for.
+When they received the email from their friend on Hotmail, they saw the branding below their message.

 Hmm…what’s this?
 I wonder what this Hotmail thingy is.
-Sound cool… *click*
+Sounds cool… *click*